 Summary

-Contracted party agreements empower individual registrants to submit complaints to ICANN, if they believe certain contracted parties are in violation of agreements and treat them unfairly.
+A registry operator of a top-level domain (TLD) must enter a contract (i.e. Registry Agreement - RA) with ICANN in order to operate and maintain a generic TLD (gTLD).

+Registrars that offer domain name registration services with a direct access to TLD registries are also required to obtain accreditation from ICANN (i.e. Registrar Accreditation Agreement - RAA).

+ICANN’s Contractual Compliance department ensures registries and registrars are in compliance with those agreements.

+RA and RAA are also subject to changes by consensus policy developed through the GNSO's bottom-up, consensus-based Policy Development Process (PDP).

+Why should end users care?

 Policy changes to the Registry Agreement (RA) and Registry Accreditation Agreement (RAA) directly affect individual registrants’ rights, obligations, and overall experiences using the domain name registration services.

-Why should end users care?

 As contracted party agreements are critical to the security and stability of the domain name system and have implications to the public interest, they also affect end users who do not have domain registrations.

 Individual registrants and end users can contribute to shaping contracted party agreements, specifically the RAA, through GNSO processes.